Participate in the Upcoming Produce Safety Alliance’s Water Summit

 Lunch will be sponsored by North Carolina Farm Bureau.

 In the event you can not join us in Raleigh, NC but would still like to participate, the Produce Safety Alliance will provide a live one-way audio and video stream that will be free and available to the public.
-The link will be advertised approximately 1 week prior to the meeting through all of the PSA listserves and posted on the PSA website at www.producesafetyalliance.c
+The link will be advertised approximately 1 week prior to the meeting through all of the PSA listserves and posted on the Produce Safety Alliance website.
+After the Water Summit concludes, the PSA will also provide a recording of the meeting on its website.

 If you have any questions about this meeting please contact Elena Rogers, Area Specialized Agent, Food Safety-Fresh Produce at (828)352-2519 or by email at firstname.lastname@example.org